Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Common buyer questions

-What is the main workflow difference?
+What is the actual buying split?

 Who usually regrets the wrong choice?